Glenwing/LongDivide/README.md

 | `16, 9, {'repeat': false, 'p':4}` | 1.7778   | Disables repeating decimal detection |

 ## Versions

+### 1.2.3 (Oct.
+17, 2019)

+* Fixed bug with exponential power calculation (resulting from trailing zeros in integers not being counted as digits by default in decimal.js's precision method)

 ### 1.2.2 (Oct.
 17, 2019)